-On June 9, 2015, Applicant completed and signed his Questionnaire for National Security Positions (SF 86) or security clearance application (SCA).
-(Government Exhibit (GE) 1) On June 13, 2016, the Department of Defense (DOD) Consolidated Adjudications Facility (CAF) issued a statement of reasons (SOR) to Applicant under Executive Order (Exec.
+On October 21, 2014, Applicant completed and signed her Questionnaire for National Security Positions (SF 86) or security clearance application (SCA).
+(Government Exhibit (GE) 1) On March 25, 2016, the Department of Defense (DOD) Consolidated Adjudications Facility (CAF) issued a statement of reasons (SOR) to Applicant under Executive Order (Exec.
 Or.)
 10865, Safeguarding Classified Information within Industry, February 20, 1960; DOD Directive 5220.6, Defense Industrial Personnel Security Clearance Review Program (Directive), January 2, 1992; and the Adjudicative Guidelines for Determining Eligibility for Access to Classified Information, effective on September 1, 2006 (Sept.
 1, 2006 AGs).

-The SOR detailed reasons why the DOD CAF did not find under the Directive that it is clearly consistent with the interests of national security to grant or continue a security clearance for him, and recommended referral to an administrative judge to determine whether a clearance should be granted, continued, denied, or revoked.
+The SOR detailed reasons why the DOD CAF did not find under the Directive that it is clearly consistent with the interests of national security to grant or continue a security clearance for her, and recommended referral to an administrative judge to determine whether a clearance should be granted, continued, denied, or revoked.
 Specifically, the SOR set forth security concerns arising under the financial considerations guideline.
-On September 22, 2016, Applicant responded to the SOR.
-(HE 3) On November 14, 2016, Department Counsel was ready to proceed.
-On March 20, 2017, the case was assigned to me.
-On April 24, 2017, the Defense Office of Hearings and Appeals (DOHA) issued a notice of hearing, setting the hearing for May 5, 2017.
-(HE 1) Applicant waived his right to 15 days of notice of the date, time, and location of his hearing.
+On April 29, 2016, Applicant responded to the SOR.
+(HE 3) On June 23, 2016, Department Counsel was ready to proceed.
+On June 30, 2016, the case was assigned to an administrative judge, and on April 24, 2017, the case was reassigned to me.
+On April 24, 2017, the Defense Office of Hearings and Appeals (DOHA) issued a notice of hearing, setting the hearing for May 4, 2017.
+(HE 1) Applicant waived her right to 15 days of notice of the date, time, and location of her hearing.
 (Tr.
-13-15) Applicant's hearing was held as scheduled using video teleconference.
+10-11) Applicant's hearing was held as scheduled.

-During the hearing, Department Counsel offered five exhibits; Applicant did not present any exhibits; there were no objections; and all proffered exhibits were admitted into evidence.
+During the hearing, Department Counsel offered five exhibits; Applicant presented seven exhibits; there were no objections; and all proffered exhibits were admitted into evidence.
 (Tr.
-12, 19; GE 1-5) On May 15, 2017, DOHA received a copy of the hearing transcript.
+14-18; GE 1-5; Applicant Exhibits (AE) A-F) On May 15, 2017, DOHA received a copy of the hearing transcript.
+On July 20, 2017, Applicant provided one exhibit, which was admitted without objection.
+(AE G)